-To describe this NJ-native as prolific would be an understatement.
-With over 600 original songs in multiple genres (folk, acoustic, pop, rock, dance, children’s music, Americana…), it is easy to find music in Jaymie Gerard’s catalog that moves you.
-As a songwriter, she has been compared to John Lennon, Sheryl Crowe, Ray LaMontagne and Aimee Mann, yet she maintains her own voice, her own sound, and her own image.
+Over 20 years later, she has written almost 700 songs that cross multiple genres (folk, acoustic, pop, rock, jazz, dance, children’s music, Americana…).
+As a songwriter, she has been compared to John Lennon, Sheryl Crowe, Ray LaMontagne, Jenny Lewis and Aimee Mann, yet she maintains her own voice, her own sound, and her own image.

-After the birth of her first child, Jaymie also wrote a collection of lullabies and recorded them in her son’s nursery.
-This 21-song album entitled Big Round Moon: Sing-Along Lullabies was the start of a larger anthology of children’s songs that included the material for her next children’s folk album that she is working on recording.
+After the birth of their first child, Jaymie wrote a collection of lullabies and recorded them in her son’s nursery.
+This 21-song album entitled Big Round Moon: Sing-Along Lullabies was the start of a larger anthology of children’s songs that included the material for her next children’s folk album that she is currently recording.